GSA/search-gov-website/_get-started/go-live.md

 <i class="icon-check"></i> **5.
 Have you made the search results page look like your website?** Customize the [brand]({{ site.baseurl }}/admin-center/display/brand.html) (font, colors, logo, favicon, and navigation links) of your search results page to create a seamless experience for users as they search and browse your website.

 <i class="icon-check"></i> **6.
-Have you told us what to show on your results page?** Turn on (or off) the inline modules and facets that you want to appear on your search results page.
+Have you told us what to show on your results page?** Turn on (or off) the inline modules and search tabs that you want to appear on your search results page.
 You can change the default settings on the [Display Overview]({{ site.baseurl }}/admin-center/display/display-overview.html) page in the Admin Center.

 {% include featured-accordion.html content="facet-renaming" accordion=false %}